-On the other hand, while these efforts are promising, we still do not have truly effective ALS treatments.
+While these efforts are promising, we still do not have therapies that stop or reverse ALS.
 To achieve genuine therapeutic advances, the ALS community must overcome numerous unresolved challenges.
 These are elaborated in detail in this report, but several major hurdles may be summarized here.
-Among the most important is understanding causation in the 90% of cases that do not have an identified genetic trigger, i.e., that are considered sporadic.
+Among the most important is understanding causation in the 85% of cases that do not have an identified genetic trigger, i.e., that are considered sporadic.
 Closely related is establishing more sensitive and reliable methods to diagnose people with ALS earlier, thereby facilitating earlier therapy.
 This goal is important for sporadic ALS and potentially also as an inroad to pre-symptomatic therapy in familial ALS.
-And, in either subgroup, is there further sub-stratification, and if so, what is its molecular basis and implications for therapy?
-As a community we must consider how to optimize our collective infrastructure to serve both pre-clinical research and ALS trials, and to transition rapidly from the preclinical to the clinical trial realms.
-The journey from a lab petri dish to a drug trial is arduous, lengthy and costly; can we improve and accelerate this process?
-This report, reflecting the consensus of multiple clinicians, scientists and people affected by ALS, including people living with ALS, caregivers, and people at genetic risk for developing ALS, summarizes the major therapeutic challenges in ALS and prioritizes research options.
+In addition, it is critical to determine if disease subgroups can be further sub-stratified based on their molecular characterizations and if such stratification would influence therapeutic treatment.
+The ALS community must consider how to optimize collective infrastructure to serve both pre-clinical research and ALS trials, and to transition rapidly from the preclinical to the clinical trial realms.
+The journey from a lab petri dish to a drug trial is arduous, lengthy and costly; can the process be improved and accelerated?
+This report, which reflects the consensus of multiple clinicians, scientists and people living with or at risk for with ALS, summarizes the major therapeutic challenges in ALS and prioritizes research options.